 - Opening and maintaining offices in British Columbia staffed by senior investment professionals; - Forming strategic alliances with local venture capital firms; - Hosting and attending investor forums in British Columbia to establish networks with local stakeholders; and - Exploring investment opportunities in the province.

-BCRCF commitments totalling \$90 million have been finalized with seven fund managers through formal limited partnership agreements, side letter agreements and/or letters of intent subject to satisfaction of specified conditions.
+As of January 2012, the BCRCF has made investment commitments of \$86 million with seven fund managers through formal limited partnership agreements and side letter agreements.

 The seven fund managers are: